adept-thu/Dual-Radar/README.md

      </tr>
 </table>
 </div>
-  In addition,we analyzed the distribution density of the point clouds and the number of point clouds per frame, as shown in Table 2.
+  In addition,we analyze the distribution density of the point clouds and the number of point clouds per frame, as shown in Table 2.

 # Ⅱ. Data Acquisition Scenario

-The visualization of raw data collected under different weather conditions and the visualization of annotated 3D bounding boxes were performed separately.
-The three types of data(Lidar, Arbe and Ars548) were transformed onto a unified coordinate system.
+The visualization of raw data collected under different weather conditions and the visualization of annotated 3D bounding boxes are performed separately.
+The three types of data(Lidar, Arbe and Ars548) are transformed onto a unified coordinate system.
 <div align=center>
 <table class="table-noborder" align=center>
   <tr>